Android-Music-Player-Apps/korol-i-shut/README.md

 =====================================

 This is Android online streaming music application based on [uamp (Universal Android Music Player)](https://github.com/android/uamp).
-It includes the full discography of legendary Russian rock band The King and The Jester / Король и Шут.
+It includes the full discography of legendary Russian punk rock band The King and The Jester / Король и Шут.

 ## Download Link